tobilastik/keleya-pregnancy-app/README.md

 3. Giving developer's the discretion to choose how to store data is also good, this would show if the developer has experience using state management libraries.

-   Alternatively, I would have used Firebase, but then, that will still be backend write? 😁
+   Alternatively, I would have used Firebase, but then, that will still be backend right? 😁

-   I chose redux and used redux-persist to persist data, so even if the app is closed, users can still signin with the data they used in signing up.
+   I chose redux and used redux-persist to persist data, so even if the app is closed, users can still sign in with the data they used in signing up.

 ## Challenges faced 😔